HumanSignal/label-studio/docs/source/guide/api.md

 ### API endpoint reference for older Label Studio versions

 These API endpoints were introduced in Label Studio version 0.8.1 and are only valid until version 0.9.1.
-Use the [API documentation](/api) linked inside Label Studio and for guidance when working with version 1.0.0.
+Use the [API documentation](/api), also linked inside Label Studio, for guidance when working with version 1.0.0.

 ### Set up project configuration